benrlodge/google-fonts-live-website-previewer/README.md

 ### Development
 If you'd like to run it locally:
  - run `npm start` to start webpack and a local dev server at localhost:8080 (loads the dist/index.html)
+ - run `npm gulp` to edit styles and index.html
  - run `npm test` to run tests
  - run `npm run build` to build